by John Stainer

 Mastering services were a very rare thing at that time, and a search of the internet implies that Century Record Co did not provide any such mastering services.
 (Even if they had been available, such services likely would not have been in the School's choral budget.)
 Even more than the very prominent audience noises, the result of those volume changes throughout the 1959 record produced an uncomfortable listening experience.

-The lesson learned looking back from many years later, with Tortoiseclimbing Audio™ having since worked with recordings, is that much of what can now readily be accomplished via digital mastering and some restoration techniques for recorded materials were then VERY difficult to impossible, and were not widely practiced.
-The technology in 1959 required all recording conditions up front had to be made as identical as possible when making alternative recordings to enable patching together.
-That was then the process required for making sure different takes when spliced together sounded like a coherent whole, without any mastering.
+The lesson learned looking back many years later, based on Tortoiseclimbing Audio™'s work with recordings, is that much of what can now readily be accomplished via digital mastering and some restoration techniques were VERY difficult to impossible in 1959, and were not widely practiced.
+The technology in 1959 required that all recording conditions had to be made as identical as possible up front when making alternative recordings, in order to enable editing pieces of them together.
+That was then the method required for making sure different takes, when spliced together, sounded like a coherent whole, without any mastering.
+There really was not any method for removing audience noises.

 The record was digitized the end of Decenber, 2022.
-During January 2023 TortoiseClimbing Audio™ mastered and restored the recording.
+During January 2023 TortoiseClimbing Audio™ mastered and restored creating version 1 of the recording.
 Among other things, that process:

 -- End of Accordian Window on Details of Mastering and Restoration --